 Ransomware Facts and Statistics You Should Know

-Ransomware cases can be reported.
-If you or someone you know has been targeted by a ransomware attack, you can contact the FBI’s Internet Crime Complaint Center (IC3) to report the incident and provide details that could help fix your system.⁵ Reporting ransomware events can help authorities stop the virus from spreading to more victims and, in some cases, could even assist in tracing and detaining the criminals behind the attack.
+You can report ransomware cases.
+If you or someone you know becomes a ransomware target, contact the FBI’s Internet Crime Complaint Center (IC3) to report the incident and provide details that might help fix the system.5 Reporting ransomware events helps authorities stop the virus from spreading to more victims and, in some cases, assists in tracing and detaining the criminals behind the attack.

 Ransomware costs businesses much more than the ransom itself.
 Despite a projected average ransom cost of $6,500 in 2021, lower than in the past, the overall projected cumulative costs of the attack, from data loss and downtime, is a much higher average of $380,000!